 Editing is a specialized task, contrary to what folks may think.
 Professional editors adhere to a particular format, such as the Chicago Manual of Style, and are adept at maintaining a writer's voice while strengthening the consistency, accuracy, and structure of a manuscript.
 So you may see editors pricing their services at $1,000 -- and we'd say that's a fair price.

-Now, Shalamar offers editing services at lower prices, but we're a new and fairly unknown company, and we're pretty sure we would never get any clients at a $1,000 price point, while many of those more established editors can count on established and well-funded authors.
-Our lower price is also in line with our goal of making writing services accessible for anyone.
-That's about as low as you should expect to see from any editor, though.
+Now, Shalamar offers editing services at very affordable prices, precisely because the core of our mission is to make writing services accessible for anyone.
+Our prices are about as low as you should expect to see from any editor, though.
 If someone is offering to edit your book for more like $100, you may want to research the quality of their past output.
 Good readers, alas, don't always make good editors.

 - What's the difference between content editing and copy editing?